MauricioReisdoefer/fastjson-db/README.md

 ![logo](FastJsonDB_logo2.png)

-A lightweight JSON-based database for Python.
+`FastJson-DB` is a lightweight JSON-based database framework for Python.
-`fastjson-db` allows you to store, retrieve, and manipulate data in a simple JSON file with a minimal and easy-to-use API.
+It abstracts away direct JSON file manipulation by providing a structured layer with various features.

 ## Features ##

-- Lightweight and simple to use
-- CRUD operations: insert, get, update, delete
-- Automatic unique IDs for records
-- Optional fast backend using `orjson` if installed
-- Human-readable JSON file
+- 🚀 In-memory cache for fast read/write operations.
+- 📝 Journaling system to ensure data consistency and recovery.
+- 💾 Atomic flush: logs are periodically persisted into .json tables.
+- 📦 Dataclass models (JsonModel) with type safety.
+- 🔗 Table management (JsonTable) for CRUD operations.
+- 🧩 Easy-to-use API

 ## Installation ##